 They still smelled fresh with healthy, thick whites and creamy yellow-orange bright yolks.

-When it boils down to it, the choice is completely up to you, the consumer, once eggs are purchased from us to refrigerate them or not.
+When it boils down to it, pardon the pun, the choice is completely up to you, the consumer, once eggs are purchased from us to refrigerate them or not.

 Back Porch Talkin' Country Exchange